LightningPeach/lnd-gc-deploy/README.md

    cd lnd-gc-deploy
    ```

-5. Create volume:
+6. Create volume:
    ```
    sed -i "s/volumepath/\/home\/$USER\/.lnd/g" lnd-volume.yml
    kubectl create -f lnd-volume.yml
    ```

-6. Create claim:
+7. Create claim:
    ```
    kubectl create -f lnd-claim.yml
    ```

-7. Create pod:
+8. Create pod:
    ```
    kubectl create -f lnd-pod.yml
    ```

-8. To expose your application to traffic from the Internet, run the following command:
+9. To expose your application to traffic from the Internet, run the following command:
    ```
    kubectl create -f lnd-service.yml
    ```

-9. Wait while port will be exposed.
+10. Wait while port will be exposed.
 To check if it is done run:
    ```
    kubectl get services
    ```
    and find "lnd-pod" service.
-If external ip is not <pending> you can continue.
+If external ip is not &lt;pending&gt; you can continue.

-10. Create new tls certificate valid for your ip for your lnd:
+11. Create new tls certificate valid for your ip for your lnd:

    ```
    ./rebuild-tls.sh
    ```

-11. Restart you lnd:
+12. Restart you lnd:

     ```
     kubectl create -f lnd-pod.yml
     ```

-12. Get your external IP (forth column) for service lnd-pod by running:
+13. Get your external IP (forth column) for service lnd-pod by running:

     ```
     ./show-host.sh